phyloacc/PhyloAcc/README2.md

   * *CONSERVE*: species assumed to be mostly conserved.
 The algorithm will filter out elements "missing" in more than *CONSERVE_PROP* of the conserved species.
   * *CONSERVE_PROP*: Default 0.8.
   * *GAPCHAR*: The character for alignment gaps (default: *).
+  * *GAP_PROP*: If the sequence alignment of a species contains gaps for more than *GAP_PROP* of the whole element, then we say that the element is "missing" in that species.

 * **(Hyper)Parameters for the model**:
   * *PREP_GRATE*: the prior transition probabily from neutral to conserved state (default: 0.8).